spuithori/svelte-ionic-app/README.md

 # Ionic Svelte UI demo
 A showcase app for all Ionic UI elements - up to Ionic 6!!!
 Use this app to try-out the elements you like for your app, and then navigate directly to the API docs or the source code.

-Secondly, it is a boilerplate to start developing an Ionic/Svelte/PWA supercharged app.
-Easy to remove the stuff specific to this app and continue working for your own great app!

 Published as web app: https://ionicsvelte.firebaseapp.com

 *Open developer tools to see developer info in the console.log*